quezon/wrsr/README.md

 ## Suggestions and Recommendations

-If you have any suggestions and recommendations to improve this project, please reach me out to us at
+If you have any suggestions and recommendations to improve this project, please reach me out at

 Gmail: labgrie@gmail.com